Generic Name: rufinamide (roo-FIN-a-mide)

 - Hormonal birth control (eg, birth control pills) may not work as well while you are taking Banzel.
 To prevent pregnancy, use an extra form of birth control (eg, condoms).

-- Lab tests, including complete blood cell counts and liver function, may be performed while you use Banzel.
+- Lab tests may be performed while you use Banzel.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking Banzel while you are pregnant.
 Banzel is found in breast milk.
 Do not breast-feed while taking Banzel.